 Seek professional help

-If you’re finding that the overwhelm of parenthood is dragging you down into a depression be sure to discuss that with your healthcare practitioner.
+If you’re finding that the overwhelm of parenthood is dragging you down into a depression be sure to discuss that with your healthcare practitioner or counselling services.
 Don’t be embarrassed.
 You reaching out is indicative of you as a parent; it means that you care enough about the well-being of your children that you’re attempting to help yourself.
 That’s commendable.